Are all stores open as normal?

-Yes, in line with Government Regulations which make the wearing of face coverings in retail settings mandatory from Monday 10th August, it is mandatory for customers to wear a face covering in our stores.
+Yes, in line with Government Regulations, it is mandatory for customers to wear a face covering in our stores.
 The Regulations allow for a number of exemptions to this, including for medical reasons.

 We are supporting the Government’s communication campaign by reminding customers that face coverings are mandatory in store with signage and audio tannoy messages, and we also continue to share general public health guidance on safe shopping at this time.

 Am I still able to pay by cash in store or do I have to use card?

 We are still accepting cash in stores, but we would encourage the use of card where possible.
 Our chip and pin terminals are regularly cleaned with disinfectant products.

 Have you increased the limit for contactless payments?

 Yes, we have increased the limit for contactless payments across our stores from €30 to €50, and Apple, Google and Samsung Pay to €300 for those customers whose banks support these payment options.

 What are you doing to ensure customers can buy grocery essentials?